oodesign/merge-duplicate-symbols/README.md

 <br/><br/>
 <img src="https://github.com/oodesign/merge-duplicate-symbols/blob/master/Images/SymbolsMerged.PNG" alt="Symbols are merged.
 The discarded ones are removed, and all of their instances are replaced by the new one."/>

+## Install it with Sketchpacks

+Let Sketchpacks do the work for you.
+Open Sketchpacks, search for "Merge duplicate symbols", and clicl Install.
+Or you may click the "intall it with Sketchpacks" button below.

 <a href="https://sketchpacks.com/oodesign/merge-duplicate-symbols/install">
   <img width="160" height="41" src="http://sketchpacks-com.s3.amazonaws.com/assets/badges/sketchpacks-badge-install.png" >